• Skip to primary navigation

 Bring your Aaaaaaaay game

-(Open every day of the week – Sunday, Monday, Happy Days…)
+The Bronze Fonz is open every day of the week – Sunday, Monday, Happy Days…

 It’s a nice walk in its own right.
 And then you get to grab a pic with the coolest motorcycle riding, diner-loving guy of the 1950’s from the 1970’s.